 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision • All pupils are encouraged to become independent and resourceful learners.
 Where teaching assistants are in the classroom they facilitate independence.
-Teaching assistants working one-to- one with students encourage them to be specific about what they need help Staff know how to support children to develop their personal learning and Change4life physical education group. with, along with asking them what they have done already to find the thinking skills.
-Students have personalised equipment help for themselves. to help them to learn, such as talking tins, overlays, and timers.
-Resources are available in all class-Additional support is shared to build resilience in the young person, so rooms which promote independence. e.g iPads, visual timetables. that they have self-coping strategies when and if the teaching assistant is not available to them.
+Teaching assistants working one-to- one with students encourage them to be specific about what they need help Staff know how to support children to develop their personal learning and Change4life physical education group. with, along with asking them what they have done already to find the

+Resources are available in all class-rooms which promote independence. e.g iPads, visual timetables.

 School camps and educational trips.

-Personalised task boards and A wide range of clubs are on offer for all timetables are in place to support ages and interests including: football. independence. art, French, dance and skateboarding.
-Buddy system, where year 6 and Year Precision Teaching R pupils work together and support each other.
-Trauma In Schools support to promote and develop resilience and boost selfesteem and readiness to learn.
+A wide range of clubs are on offer for all ages and interests including: football, art, French, dance and skateboarding.

+Buddy system, where year 6 and Year R pupils work together and support each other.

 Competitions.

-School council / Parliament
+- School council / Parliament - Class representation.

-Class representation.